-In April 2020, we terminated our October 2017 license agreement with Ono for the development and commercialization of selinexor and eltanexor for all human oncology indications in Japan, South Korea, Taiwan, Hong Kong, and the Association of Southeast Asian Nations ("ASEAN") countries.
+In April 2020, we terminated our October 2017 license agreement with Ono for the development and commercialization of selinexor and eltanexor for all human oncology indications in Japan, South Korea, Taiwan, Hong Kong, and the countries in the Association of Southeast Asian Nations.
 Subsequent to termination, all rights to selinexor and eltanexor were returned to us and no further consideration was exchanged between the parties.
-Accordingly, we recognized \$2.2 million in license and other revenue during the three months ended June 30, 2020, which represented the deferred revenue on the contract as of the date of termination.
+Accordingly, we recognized \$2.2 million in license and other revenue during the nine months ended September 30, 2020, which represented the deferred revenue on the contract as of the date of termination.